ytmytm/plus4-tcbm2sd/README.md

 sector:	.byte 1
 ```

-The example code for this is used in firmware: [loader/loaderts.asm](loader/loaderts.asm)
+The example code for this is here: [loader/loaderts.asm](loader/loaderts.asm)
 This works only from within disk image.

 #### Fast BLOCK-READ, BLOCK-WRITE